vladkinoman/ccg-notes/README.md

 [LSV](https://www.twitch.tv/LSV) also does limited set reviews on Channel Fireball.

 > For Limited: I ussually watch [Deathsie](https://www.twitch.tv/deathsie/). but make sure you catch Loius Scott Vargas (LSV) on channelfireball and "limited resources"
+>
+> LSV: One of my all time favorite magic players.
+Again, he does not stream much modern (if any), but is fun to watch and usually explains his lines well.
+>
+> Obligatory easy answer is LSV.
+He often talks through his plays.
+Definitely better if you're an intermediate player already, since he does play relatively fast and doesn't go into too much detail, but watching him has improved my play.

 [Covert Go Blue](https://www.youtube.com/user/danno029/featured) for in-depth play by play games.
 Covert Go Blue explains himself, to an almost excessive degree.